Ferrari (NYSE:RACE) Stock Rating Upgraded by StockNews.com

-StockNews.com upgraded shares of Ferrari (NYSE:RACE – Free Report) from a hold rating to a buy rating in a research report sent to investors on Thursday morning.
+Ferrari (NYSE:RACE – Get Free Report) was upgraded by equities research analysts at StockNews.com from a “hold” rating to a “buy” rating in a research note issued on Thursday.

-A number of other brokerages also recently issued reports on RACE.
-Barclays downgraded shares of Ferrari from an overweight rating to an equal weight rating in a report on Thursday, April 4th.
-Citigroup cut Ferrari from a neutral rating to a sell rating in a report on Monday, March 4th.
-UBS Group increased their target price on Ferrari from $413.00 to $448.00 and gave the company a buy rating in a report on Friday, February 2nd.
-Morgan Stanley reaffirmed an overweight rating and set a $400.00 price target on shares of Ferrari in a research report on Monday, April 22nd.
-Finally, Sanford C. Bernstein boosted their target price on shares of Ferrari from $448.00 to $512.00 and gave the company an outperform rating in a research report on Thursday, April 18th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Ferrari has an average rating of Hold and a consensus target price of $413.86.
+Other equities research analysts have also issued research reports about the stock.
+UBS Group upped their target price on shares of Ferrari from $413.00 to $448.00 and gave the stock a “buy” rating in a report on Friday, February 2nd.
+Sanford C. Bernstein increased their price objective on Ferrari from $448.00 to $512.00 and gave the stock an “outperform” rating in a research note on Thursday, April 18th.
+Barclays cut Ferrari from an “overweight” rating to an “equal weight” rating in a research report on Thursday, April 4th.
+Citigroup lowered Ferrari from a “neutral” rating to a “sell” rating in a research report on Monday, March 4th.
+Finally, Evercore ISI lifted their price objective on shares of Ferrari from $430.00 to $465.00 and gave the stock an “outperform” rating in a report on Monday, April 22nd.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Hold” and an average target price of $413.86.

-Ferrari (NYSE:RACE – Get Free Report) last posted its quarterly earnings results on Thursday, February 1st.
+Ferrari (NYSE:RACE – Get Free Report) last released its quarterly earnings data on Thursday, February 1st.
 The company reported $1.74 earnings per share for the quarter, topping the consensus estimate of $1.59 by $0.15.
-Ferrari had a return on equity of 43.84% and a net margin of 21.06%.
-The firm had revenue of $1.64 billion during the quarter, compared to analysts’ expectations of $1.61 billion.
-Analysts predict that Ferrari will post 8.31 EPS for the current fiscal year.
+Ferrari had a net margin of 21.06% and a return on equity of 43.84%.
+The firm had revenue of $1.64 billion for the quarter, compared to the consensus estimate of $1.61 billion.
+As a group, equities research analysts predict that Ferrari will post 8.31 EPS for the current fiscal year.

 Hedge Funds Weigh In On Ferrari

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Vanguard Group Inc. raised its holdings in Ferrari by 1.4% during the 3rd quarter.
-Vanguard Group Inc. now owns 4,441,408 shares of the company’s stock valued at $1,312,614,000 after buying an additional 61,132 shares during the period.
-Sequoia Financial Advisors LLC lifted its holdings in shares of Ferrari by 1.0% in the 4th quarter.
-Sequoia Financial Advisors LLC now owns 4,247 shares of the company’s stock worth $1,437,000 after acquiring an additional 40 shares during the last quarter.
-B. Riley Wealth Advisors Inc. grew its holdings in Ferrari by 12.0% during the 3rd quarter.
-B. Riley Wealth Advisors Inc. now owns 2,140 shares of the company’s stock valued at $632,000 after purchasing an additional 230 shares during the last quarter.
-Alphinity Investment Management Pty Ltd purchased a new stake in Ferrari in the 3rd quarter worth about $157,620,000.
-Finally, Syntal Capital Partners LLC purchased a new stake in Ferrari in the 3rd quarter worth about $511,000.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. raised its position in Ferrari by 1.4% in the third quarter.
+Vanguard Group Inc. now owns 4,441,408 shares of the company’s stock worth $1,312,614,000 after acquiring an additional 61,132 shares during the period.
+Sequoia Financial Advisors LLC increased its stake in shares of Ferrari by 1.0% during the 4th quarter.
+Sequoia Financial Advisors LLC now owns 4,247 shares of the company’s stock worth $1,437,000 after purchasing an additional 40 shares during the last quarter.
+B. Riley Wealth Advisors Inc. raised its holdings in shares of Ferrari by 12.0% in the 3rd quarter.
+B. Riley Wealth Advisors Inc. now owns 2,140 shares of the company’s stock worth $632,000 after purchasing an additional 230 shares during the period.
+Alphinity Investment Management Pty Ltd bought a new stake in shares of Ferrari in the 3rd quarter worth approximately $157,620,000.
+Finally, Syntal Capital Partners LLC purchased a new position in Ferrari in the third quarter valued at approximately $511,000.

 Ferrari N.V., through its subsidiaries, engages in design, engineering, production, and sale of luxury performance sports cars worldwide.
 The company offers range, special series, Icona, and supercars; limited edition supercars and one-off cars; and track cars.
 It also provides racing cars, and spare parts and engines, as well as after sales, repair, maintenance, and restoration services for cars; and licenses its Ferrari brand to various producers and retailers of luxury and lifestyle goods.